HOL-Library: supplemental theories for main Isabelle/HOL

 - Isabelle is able to produce a high-quality LaTeX document from the

 theory sources, provided some minor issues are taken care of.
 In

 particular, spacing and line breaks are directly taken from source

 text.
-Incidentally, output looks very good if common type-setting
+Incidently, output looks very good common type-setting

 conventions are observed: put a single space after each